 Changes in Denture Color

-Like natural teeth, a denture is will change color over time.
+Like natural teeth, a denture will change color over time.
 Wear, tear, aging, and certain foods and beverages will stain your denture even with good oral hygiene.

 Repairing or Replacing the Denture